 Type: Waterproof Long Distance Sport Touring Boots

-AlpineStars designed these boots from the outset to be somewhat clandestine and low key, again what a casual rider generally wants.
-Yet these are some of the most impressive boots on the market today, and are designed for long distance sport touring as much as they are for inner city riding.
+AlpineStars designed these boots from the outset to be somewhat clandestine and low-key (again, this is exactly what a casual rider generally wants).
+But these are some of the most impressive boots on the market today, and are designed for long distance sport touring as much as they are for inner city riding.

 A full leather outer shell hides microfiber line accordion zones on the front and back to allow maximum flexibility.
 Heel protection is provided with full shock resistant armor.
 Toes are kept safe with a shaped shock absorbing soft plastic armor box.
 The upper foot is lined with TPU shift pads so you don’t bruise or bend when shifting.
 And full calf high ankle closures are reinforced with impact resistant armor that will keep your ankle from bending or twisting during a crash.

 AlpineStars are well known for their sports gear, from FIM approved leather race suits to comfortable riding jackets such as this one.
-Made of lightweight poly-textile, with 450D and 600D density textile reinforcement on major areas, the jacket has a removable thermal liner in case the weather gets a bit warm.
+The T-Fuse Sport WP jacket is made from a breathable softshell exterior, but comes with a waterproof membrane to ensure you’ll stay dry in practically any conditions.

-The ICON Hypersport GP Gloves are recommended because at the price point, they are absolutely unbeatable.
+The ICON Hypersport GP Gloves are recommended here because at the price point, they are absolutely unbeatable.

 These gloves also feature a two-step closure system for maximum security, a pinky-to-ring finger connection panel, a double-wrapped inner thumb to prevent wear and tear from cranking on the throttle, and all stitching is double reinforced for maximum durability.
-The only thing these gloves don’t have is waterproofing—so just avoid that wet stuff at all costs and you’re golden.
+The only thing these gloves don’t have is waterproofing—so just avoid riding in downpours and you’re golden.

-AlpineStars pants in the past seemed to vary between relaxed commuter style pants and full on track leather pants, without much in the middle.
-The Raider Drystar pants fit into the hole left between commuting and track, with a great set of textile pants that are viable for three season wear.
+In the past, AlpineStars pants seemed to vary between relaxed commuter-style pants and full-on track leather pants without much in the middle.
+The Raider Drystar V2 pants fit into that gap nicely—they’re a great set of textile pants that are totally viable for three season wear.

-Waterproofing comes via the permanent drystar lining, however there is also a removable thermal liner should the summer hit hard.
-CE rated knee protectors are also built in.
-Space is provided should you want to insert hip protectors.
-There are thigh vents in case you need extra cooling.
-And lastly, these pants will mate with the AlpineStars T-Jaws jacket recommended above if you want to form a full one piece riding suit.
+Waterproofing comes via the permanent drystar lining, but there’s also a removable thermal liner for when those summer days get too warm.
+CE-rated knee protectors are also built in, and space is provided if you want to insert optional hip protectors.
+There are also thigh vents in case you need extra cooling.

 The second generation Alpinestars SMX 6 Drystar Boots are a force to be reckoned with.
 With newly refined ergonomics, the accordion stretch paneling has been augmented on the forefoot as well as the back of the ankle for added flexibility and comfort.

-The Alpinestars SMX 6 v2 Drystar boots offer a fantastic package of protection, dexterity and waterproof performance without compromise.
+The Alpinestars SMX 6 v2 Drystar boots offer a fantastic package of protection, dexterity and waterproof performance without making any noticeable compromises.

-The adventure rider is one that expects to get dirty, wet, and possibly even have to scrabble their bike up a bit of rock and dirt.
-This rider owns a bike like a Ducati Multistrada or Honda Africa Twin and wants to be protected from sharp rocks and wet, windy days.
+Adventure riders expect to get dirty, wet, and into situations where they might have to scrabble their bike up a bit of rock and dirt.
+They might own a Ducati Multistrada or Honda Africa Twin, and they’ll usually want to be protected from sharp rocks as well as wet, windy weather.

 Even at $370, this adventure jacket is almost criminally underpriced.
-First off, it’s waterproof with HyperTex, an evolution of Gore-Tex that allows for more breathability.
-It is made of 420D and 300D rip stop nylon, making it incredibly lightweight.
-In terms of impact-protection, the D30 T5 grade CE approved impact armor in the shoulders and elbows are penetration resistant should you fall on sharp rocks.
+First off, it’s waterproofed with HyperTex, an evolution of Gore-Tex that allows for more breathability.
+It’s also made of 420D and 300D rip stop nylon, making it incredibly lightweight.
+In terms of impact-protection, the D30 T5 grade CE-approved armor in the shoulders and elbows is penetration resistant, in case you fall on sharp rocks.

-Continuing the features, the venting on this jacket is unbelievable, with two large chest vents, two underarm vents that run almost to the base of the ribs, and two massive rear exhaust vents, all zippered.
+The venting on this jacket is unbelievable, with two large chest vents, two underarm vents that run almost to the base of the ribs, and two massive rear exhaust vents, all zippered.
 An under-helmet rain hood is built into the collar in a hidden compartment.
 There is a tail pocket that is 14 inches wide and fully waterproof for storage.
-Multiple pockets everywhere inside and outside on the jacket means you can carry a lot of stuff.
+Multiple pockets inside and outside the jacket mean you can carry a lot of stuff.

 The collar button is on a slider to adjust to a perfect fit.
 The arms have bicep and forearm straps to find the perfect fit and keep the jacket tight in windy conditions.
-There is a removable inner thermal liner.
-There is a thick EVA foam back protector built in.
+There’s a removable inner thermal liner.
+There’s even a thick, built-in EVA foam back protector.

-Oh, and if that wasn’t enough, there is a 1.5 liter water pack with drinking tube that clips into four easy mount backpack clips and can be secured over either shoulder with restraining straps.
+Oh, and if that wasn’t enough, there’s a 1.5-liter water pack with a drinking tube that clips into four easy mount backpack clips and can be secured over either shoulder with restraining straps.
 This is pretty much the motorcycle equivalent of a Dune stillsuit.

-The Rukka R-Star’s are pretty incredible in what they do.
-Not only do they offer a full cowhide leather construction with a waterproof Gore-Tex liner.
-Not only is there knuckle and finger armor sections, and abrasion resistant palm double layering.
-There is also a dual chamber system depending on what weather you’re riding in.
+The Rukka R-Stars are pretty incredible in terms of what they do.
+Not only do they offer a full cowhide leather construction with a waterproof Gore-Tex liner; not only are there knuckle and finger armor sections (and abrasion resistant palm double layering)—but there is also a dual chamber system depending on what weather you’re riding in.

-The dual chamber system is operated by sliding a hand into either the top (warmth) or bottom (grip) chamber of the glove when looking at the wrist opening.
+The dual chamber system is operated by sliding a hand into either the top (warmth) or bottom (grip) chamber of the glove from the wrist opening.
 With the top opening, the rider gets full insulation across the entirety of the hand.
 In the bottom opening, the rider only gets insulation to the back of the hand, and gets a better feel of the handlebars.
+Talk about versatile!

 Much like the Kathmandu jacket we recommended at the start of the adventure section, the FirstGear Kathmandu overpants are ridiculously underpriced for what they do.

-D30 T5 CE approved armor in the hips and knees.
-Back of the waist, groin, inner thigh, and knee back areas feature HydraTex stretch sections to allow for perspiration to escape without allowing water to come in.
-The knees and inner calf area is made of soft suede to prevent scratching the tank or fairings of your bike.
+They have D30 T5 CE approved armor in the hips and knees.
+The back of the waist, groin, inner thigh, and back-of-knee areas feature HydraTex stretch sections to allow for perspiration to escape without allowing water to come in.
+The knees and inner calf areas are made of soft suede to prevent them from scratching the tank or fairings of your bike.

-Nearly 11 inch long thigh vents provide maximum cooling, and are held open by simply folding the zipper cover into the vents.
+Nearly 11-inch-long thigh vents provide maximum cooling, and are held open by simply folding the zipper cover into the vents.
 An insulated two-thirds length thermal liner can be easily inserted or removed.
 Two front pockets are fully zippered and waterproof.
-A storm gator around the leg openings prevent splashes and rain coming up inside the pants.
+A storm gator around each leg opening prevents splashes and rain from coming up inside the pants.

-And, just to top it off, there are removable suspenders to keep the pants snugly on, or you can remove the suspenders and the pants will zip together with the Kathmandu jacket.
+And just to top it off, there are removable suspenders to keep the pants snugly on—or you can remove the suspenders and the pants will zip together with the Kathmandu jacket.
+Nice.

 While many boots are available for adventure riders, we found that the Forma Adventure boots simply provided the best amount of features at a reasonable price point.

-Ankle and toes are protected by full TPU molded plastic.
-There is a full length, foam backed shin protector to shrug off branches and hard impacts on the legs.
+Ankles and toes are protected by full TPU-molded plastic.
+There is a full-length, foam-backed shin protector to shrug off branches and hard impacts on the legs.
 Plastic closure buckles made of aerospace grade material are nigh unbreakable, and help keep the boots tight over the velcro closure.
 And lastly, the top of the foot has a rubber covered TPU plastic protector to let you shift all day without hurting your foot.